 |Between unfreedoms: how caste was a major determining factor in deciding return migration of indentured workers|

 - Doctoral Researchers:

-- Jisan Afrin: Women’s empowerment, autonomy and gender relations with respect to their access to education and employment opportunities.
-(Supervisors: Uma Kambhampati and Sam Rawlings)
+- Jisan Afrin: women’s empowerment, autonomy and gender relations (supervisors: Uma Kambhampati and Sam Rawlings)

 - Hafsa Shoukat: Military Expenditure, Threats and Economic Growth (Supervisors are James Reade and Joo Young)